DanielVillafane/stock-analysis/README.md

 [Stock Analysis](VBA_Challenge.xlsm)
 ## Summary:
-### As stated above the benfits are the ability to process more data faster.
-This allows for analyze on more stocks.
-In addtion, the refactoring of the code provides cleaner code that can easily be updated in the future.
+### As stated above the benefits are: The ability to process more data faster, this allows for analyze on more stocks.
+In addtion, the refactoring of the code provides cleaner, more concise code that can easily be updated in the future.